Rising Thunder (video game): Gameplay

 Rising Thunder was a free-to-play fighting game that used simplified controls, in contrast to most 2D Fighting Games which utilize motion or charge commands.
 This was to make the game more accessible while still being deep and balanced, being capable of standing up to years of high level competitive play.
 There were eight buttons in total which consist of three normals, three specials, an Overdrive/Super, and a throw.
 Each character had a listed fighting style and level of difficulty.

 The current version includes training mode, ranked match, and custom match.
 The game utilizes Tony Cannon's signature GGPO3 as a rollback netcode, making sure that lag does not affect the matches.
 The game will also auto-detect frames per second.
 Rising Thunder currently supports native Windows controllers (Xbox 360/Xbox One) as well as PC-compatible arcade sticks.
 Rising Thunder uses an Elo rating system to determine skill rating and has a level-like system for ranking tiers.
 The matchmaker juggles the three factors being the players skill rating, location and time spent in queue.
-This allows players to experiencez far future where robots will battle for supremacy.
+This allows players to experience far future where robots will battle for supremacy.